-Left to right: P. x hopwoodiana, P. recta Sulphurea, P. 'Gibson's Scarlet'
+Above: Potentilla x hopwoodiana, Potentilla recta Sulphurea, Potentilla 'Gibson's Scarlet'

-It is the overall effect of the mass of flowers, the sheer quantity of them that is the best reason for growing these dependable plants.
-As the stems are long, some varieties can be rather floppy, a trait that is useful for hiding the edge of a border or for tumbling over the wall of a raised bed.
-I planted Potentilla 'Gibson's Scarlet', which has long stems, in the middle of a border where it worked its way up between taller perennials creating a water fall of flowers that cascaded down the whole plant.
-It was most pleasing.
+It is the overall effect of the mass of flowers and the sheer quantity of them that is the best reason for growing these dependable plants.
+The long stems of some varieties can be rather floppy, a trait that is useful for hiding the edge of a border or for tumbling over the wall of a raised bed.
+Alternative you can do as I did with Potentilla 'Gibson's Scarlet', they can be planted in the middle of a border.
+The stems worked their way up between taller perennials, creating a water fall of flowers that cascaded down the whole plant.
 Other potentillas are nicely upright and useful for further back in the border, especially if the border is narrow.